LRSORRENTI/sql/08_Comparison_Logical_Operators/09_In_Operator.md

 The IN operator helps us select values that are IN a specifed set of values, the IN operator must include the set which is ('value', 'value', 'value')

+The main use case is being able to quickly check multple values instead or chaining together a long SELECT * WHERE author_lname =...., just using a set of values in parentheses and the IN operator is a quick way to check for more than one value

 The syntax looks like this:

 ### SELECT title, author_lname FROM books WHERE author_lname IN ('Carver', 'Lahiri', 'Smith');